reflectoring/reflectoring.github.io/content/blog/2022/2022-04-18-reactive-architecture-with-spring-boot.md

                 }

                 else {
                   // Check if it's a valid transaction or not.
-The Transaction would be considered valid
+                  // The Transaction would be considered valid
-                  // if it has been requested from the same home country of the user, else will be considered
+                  // if it has been requested from the same home
+                  // country of the user, else will be considered
                   // as fraudulent
+                  if (u.getHomeCountry()
-                  if (u.getHomeCountry().equalsIgnoreCase(t.getTransactionLocation())) {
+                      .equalsIgnoreCase(t.getTransactionLocation())) {
                     t.setStatus(TransactionStatus.VALID);

-                    // Call Reporting Service to report valid transaction to bank and deduct amount if funds available return webClient.post()
+                    // Call Reporting Service to report valid transaction
+                    // to bank and deduct amount if funds available return webClient.post()
                         .uri(REPORTING_SERVICE_URL)
                         .contentType(MediaType.APPLICATION_JSON)